78Sam/ForgeExport/readme.md

 If you have any: questions, ideas, improvements, examples of your benefit or use, please get in touch!
 You can find me here: [https://sam-mccormack.co.uk](https://sam-mccormack.co.uk)

+### Some Questions To You

+- Is there anything you find frustrating about using this framework?
+- What are the sort of scenarios can you see yourself implementing?
+    - Are these simple implementations or much more complicated multi-network simulations?
+- What sort of data or results would you find useful?
+    - Is PCAP->Flow + testing enough, or is there something else that would be useful in order to interpret results better?
+- More generally, could you see this framework being used within your field?
+    - How does it compare with other tools you may have used in the past?
+- Is there any additional tooling that would be useful?
+    - Maybe things like network graphs or streaming modes for real time PCAP to flow conversion?

 ## Requirements

 It is recommended to use Linux for this framework, although I can run most scenarios on a Macbook M2 (excluding flow creation and network condition application)